Motivation

 Subset Selection Process

-To enable efficient and cost-effective evaluation while maintaining strong correlation with full benchmark performance, we developed representative subsets for three benchmarks:
+To enable efficient and cost-effective evaluation while maintaining strong correlation with full benchmark performance, we developed representative subsets for several benchmarks:

 Selection Methodology: To balance evaluation efficiency with accuracy, we created representative subsets for select benchmarks using a sampling process that maximizes correlation with full benchmark scores.
 We validated this approach using holdout models to ensure that subset performance reliably predicts full benchmark results.